Using Library Search (YouTube, 3m) provides an overview of how to use Library Search.

-To find a map on a particular subject or area use the following search option in Library Search:
+Find a map on a particular subject or area:

 Many maps belong to large national or international sets consisting of many sheets.
 To find these on Library Search you need to make your search geographically broad.

 Most map sets have an index sheet, which accompanies the maps.
 This index sheet will help you to locate individual maps.

 Maps may accompany books and journals.
 Large maps are often folded and kept in a pocket within books and journals.
 The Library Search record will include the note: